aws-amplify/docs/docs/cli/usage/plugin.md

 > Note: @versioned depends on @model so we must pass `new DynamoDBModelTransformer()` before `new VersionedModelTransformer()`.
 Also note that `new AppSyncTransformer()` must go first for now.
 In the future we can add a dependency mechanism and topologically sort it ourselves.

 The next step after defining the directive is to implement the transformer's business logic.
 The `graphql-transformer-core` package makes this a little easier by exporting a common class through which we may define transformers.
-User's extend the `Transformer` class and implement the required functions.
+Users extend the `Transformer` class and implement the required functions.

 ```js
 export class Transformer {